Why is having a "Single Source of the Truth" so important in mining?

-Have you ever been in a situation where there has been a competing set of numbers between departments, but everyone thinks that they are right?
-Or have you had a spreadsheet fail, and as a result, End of Month reporting has taken twice as long?
+Have you been in a situation where there has been a competing set of numbers between departments, but each department thinks their information is the “truth?”
+Or have you had a spreadsheet fail and End of Month reporting has taken twice as long as a result?
 What about a spreadsheet fail that causes a project timeline to be thrown out?
 The problem with using spreadsheets to report on massive streams of data is that each spreadsheet acts as a mini database and is rarely integrated into a company’s production management system.

 The Integration Gap

 The report, Productivity in Mining: Now Comes the Hard Part, by Ernst Young, posits that one of the major battles mining companies face is “The Integration Gap.”
 In the report they discuss how The Integration Gap, or uncontrolled data silos, are one of modern mining’s greatest challenges.
 They discuss the importance of building an integrated “single source of the truth.”
 Importantly, the report highlights that only with good data can companies understand what good performance looks like, and companies that successfully use their data, outperform their peers by 20 percent.

 Without establishing a “single source of the truth solution,” data is usually extracted from a source system and collected into a spreadsheet, then more data is exported from another source system and collected in another spreadsheet, and so on.
 With this system in place, data collection is amalgamated from multiple databases, in this case spreadsheets.